What are construction bonds?

 2. Get a Bid Bond

-If the project requires a bond to participate in the bidding process, request a bid bond from a surety bond provider (like ZipBonds).
+If the project requires a bond to participate in the bidding process, request a bid bond from a surety bond provider or insurance company.
 Submit the bond along with your project proposal.

 3. Win a Job